tonysjohn/Gradient-Descent-Implementation/README.md

 # Gradient-Descent-Implementation
-Implementation of gradient Descent for Linear regression
+Implementation of Gradient Descent Algorithm for Linear and Logistic Regression